 Pairing 4: Coastal Luxe

-Coastal luxe console table decor collage
+Coastal luxe console table decor styling inspiration.

 Product sources: console table // faux stems // woven mirror // decorative boxes